New vehicle taxes

 The Department of Transport has published its green Transport Strategy for 2018 – 2050, that lays out plans for new taxes, and changes to existing ones.

-The strategy outlines the department’s plans for the road, rail and aviation sectors, with a spotlight on the country’s international commitments to cut back emissions.
+The strategy outlines the department’s plans for the road, rail, and aviation sectors, focusing on the country’s international commitments to cut emissions.

-In addition to a variety of broader ways – like encouraging a push towards renewable energy vehicles – the document outlines some formal regulatory changes that are probably to possess an immediate impact on South African motorists.
+In addition to a variety of broader ways—like encouraging a push towards renewable energy vehicles—the document outlines some formal regulatory changes that are likely to have an immediate impact on South African motorists.

-“Road infrastructure is stricken by many factors, however most significantly environmental factors, the volume of vehicles and also the weight of the vehicles on the road,” the department said.
+“Road infrastructure is stricken by many factors, but most significantly, environmental factors, the volume of vehicles, and the weight of the vehicles on the road,” the department said.

 “All roads are built with a supposed life cycle, however with the impact of the traffic load, likewise because the environment (heat, cold, rainfall etc.) the deterioration rate is accelerated.”

-Because of these challenges, the department aforementioned that it'll prepare regulatory actions targeted at encouraging the modal shift from road to rail and from private vehicle use to public transport.
+Because of these challenges, the department states that it'll prepare regulatory actions to encourage the modal shift from road to rail and from private vehicle use to public transport.

-To do this, the department aforementioned it'll scrutinize new taxes and levies – or make changes to this taxes and levies that are already in place.
+To do this, the department will scrutinize new taxes and levies – or make changes to the taxes and levies that are already in place.

 These are made public below.